 Fall.
 3 credits.
 Prerequisites: NS 115, NS 247 or permission of instructor.
+P. Tennant.
 T R 8:40-9:55.
-TBA.

-The course discusses how management principles and theories apply to foodservice operations and nutrition services.
+The application of management principles and theory to foodservice operations and nutrition services is discussed.
 The systems concept of organization is used.
-Emphasis is placed on leadership development, decision making/problem solving as it relates to procurement, production, distribution, and quality assurance in food and nutrition services.
+Emphasis is placed on leadership development, decision making/ problem solving as related to procurement, production, distribution, and quality assurance in food and nutrition services.
 Recipe and menu development projects show the interrelationships of nutrition, labor, equipment, and environmental concerns.
 Marketing strategies and implementation are discussed.